All Episodes

 How much should it tax families and small businesses?

-And when we left that lunch, we got in the car, and I looked over at Chuck and said, I'll be damned.
+I looked over at Chuck and said, I'll be damned.

-I love that.
+Now, I love that.

 That was really good.

-I'll be damned, Chuck, we're Republicans.
+I'll be damned, Chuck.

-Now they may not have used the words Republican Democrat, liberal conservative, but you're talking conservatism when you're talking size of government.
+Now, they may not have used the words Republican, Democrat, liberal, conservative, but you're talking conservatism when you're talking size of government.

 You're talking conservatism when you are talking about welfare.